brikis98/fundamentals-of-devops-website/_posts/2025-01-20-learn-git-and-github-in-15-minutes.md

 remote:
 ```

-In the log output, GitHub conveniently shows you a URL for creating a pull request (you can also create PRs by going to
+GitHub conveniently shows you a URL for creating a pull request (you can also create PRs by going to
 the Pull Requests tab of your repo in a web browser and clicking the New Pull Request button).
 Open that URL in your
 web browser, and you should see a page where you can fill in a title and description for the PR.
 You can also scroll
 down on that page to see the changes between your branch and `main`, which should be the same ones you saw when